nimabeh/nimabeh.github.io/content/home/features.md

 - Innovation Consultant at Food and Agriculture Organization of UN and presented workshops for +170 participants.

-- researched and designed interaction of [Power Plant](http://mfadt.parsons.edu/2016/blog/2016/04/25/power-plant/), master's thesis at Parsons School of Design.
+- Researched and designed interaction of [Power Plant](http://mfadt.parsons.edu/2016/blog/2016/04/25/power-plant/), master's thesis at Parsons School of Design.

 ---

-`(Re)Presenting Events`
+`Events and Exhibitions`

 <br>
 </br>